haoosz/ViCo/README.md

 Datasets are originally collected and provided by [Textual Inversion](https://github.com/rinongal/textual_inversion), [DreamBooth](https://github.com/google/dreambooth), and [Custom Diffsuion](https://github.com/adobe-research/custom-diffusion).

 ## 🚀 Inference
-Before run the inference command, please set:
+Before running the inference command, please set:
 - `REF_IMAGE_PATH`: Path of **the reference image**.
 It can be any image in the samples like `batman/1.jpg`.
 - `CHECKPOINT_PATH`: Path of **the checkpoint weight**.
 Its subfolder should be similar to `checkpoints/*-399.pt`.